wg34projects/XMC4500-3Daccel-TASK/README.md

 	Finished checking --- 4 code warnings

-2 function in 3D_accel_out_driver.c had to be excluded for splint to avoid parse errors
+2 functions in 3D_accel_out_driver.c had to be excluded for splint to avoid parse errors

 	void outputInitXMC(void)
 	{